 Dr. James Levine from the Mayo Clinic (and inventor of the original treadmill desk) wanted to find out why some self proclaimed couch potatoes are fat and others skinny even though they eat the same amount of food.
-So he decided to construct a study where he nicely asked all the participants to wear black skin tight magic underpants.
+So he decided to construct a study where he nicely asked all the participants to wear black skin-tight magic underpants.
 To be honest, they are not really magic.
 In fact, I hate to be the bearer of bad news but magic doesn’t really exist.
 Sorry.
-However all the participants donned this special undergarment which every half second (24/7) monitored all posture changes and movement they made with little accelerometers and inclinometers imbedded in the fabric.
+However, all the participants donned this special undergarment which every half second (24/7) monitored all posture changes and movement they made with little accelerometers and inclinometers embedded in the fabric.
 It was impossible to scratch your ear or move your toes without this underwear picking up the movement.
 Dr. Levine was attempting to measure the volunteer’s NEAT: Non Exercise Activity Thermogenesis – the energy expended for everything we do that is not sleeping, eating or exercise.

 Examples of NEAT activities: